 Secondary Li-ion and Li-po batteries

 SAFT is another battery manufacturer with a long history of supplying the aerospace industry.
-Their Li-ion range include energy includes cells ranging from 126-165 Whkg-1 .
+Their Li-ion range include energy includes cells ranging from 126-165 Whkg-1 23.

-Molicel manufacturers the ICR18650H Li-ion cell with a high energy density of 182 Whkg-1 which require pack control circuitry .
-BatterySpace.com sells a Li-Ion 18650 Battery Holder (2S2P) that was used on NASA’s EDSN mission in conjunction with LG ICR18650 B3 Li-ion cells.
-Canon’s BP-930s battery pack, see Figure 3.9, is an affordable, flight-proven option for power storage .
+LG’s ICR18650 B3 Li-ion cells have a specific energy of 191 Whkg-1 and have flown on NASA’s PhoneSat spacecraft, housed in a 2S2P battery holder from BatterySpace 26.
+Panasonic produces the 18650B (3400 mAh) Li-ion cells, which have a high energy density of 243 Whkg-1, and flight heritage on small spacecraft missions including NASA’s GeneSat, SporeSat, O/OREOS, and PharmaSat 27.
+A Molicel offers several different 18650 battery pack modules that are space proven.
+They manufacture the ICR18650H Li-ion cell with a high specific energy of 182 Whkg-1 which requires pack control circuitry 28.A Li-Ion 18650 Battery Holder (2S2P) flew on NASA’s EDSN mission, in conjunction with LG ICR18650 B3 Li-ion cells.
+Canon’s BP-930s battery pack is an affordable, flight-proven option for power storage 29.
 The pack contains four 18650 Li-cells and has flown successfully on NASA’s TechEdSat missions.

 Power Management and Distribution